Lechatelia/lechatelia.github.io/index.md

-## Welcome to GitHub Pages Of Lechatelia
+## Welcome to GitHub Pages of Lechatelia
 <center>Jinguo Zhu</center>